-Many people perceive influenza, commonly known as the flu, to be a transient, inconvenient viral infection that leaves its sufferers bed-ridden for a few days.
+Influenza, commonly known as the flu, is perceived by many people as a transient, inconvenient viral infection that leaves its sufferers bed-ridden for a few days.
 In truth, however, it is a virulent, acute respiratory disease that is sometimes deadly.
 In North America, Western Europe and Japan, an estimated 70 million to 150 million individuals suffer from influenza annually.
 The flu is particularly dangerous to the elderly, young children and debilitated patients and accounts for approximately 20,000 deaths in the United States each year.
 The flu and associated complications are the sixth leading cause of death in the United States.
-A 1994 article in THE NEW ENGLAND JOURNAL OF MEDICINE estimated that the annual cost to the U.S. economy associated with influenza epidemics was in excess of \$12 billion.
+The annual cost to the U.S. economy associated with influenza epidemics was estimated to be in excess of \$12 billion, according to a 1994 article in THE NEW ENGLAND JOURNAL OF MEDICINE.

 In collaboration with scientists from The University of Alabama at Birmingham, we developed BCX-1812, our most advanced drug candidate.
-We designed BCX-1812 to inhibit an enzyme, called the neuraminidase enzyme, that helps the flu virus to replicate and spread throughout the body.
-By inhibiting the neuraminidase enzyme, we believe that BCX-1812 may be effective in the treatment and prevention of the flu.
+BCX-1812 is designed to inhibit the influenza neuraminidase enzyme.
+This enzyme allows the flu virus to replicate and spread throughout the body.
+By inhibiting this enzyme, we believe that BCX-1812 may be effective in the treatment and prevention of the flu.

-Our preclinical studies demonstrated that BCX-1812 has the following benefits:
+Our preclinical studies demonstrated that $\ensuremath{\mathsf{BCX}}\xspace{-1812}$ has the following benefits:

-- excellent safety profile; - inhibition of both influenza A and B;
+- excellent safety profile;

+- inhibition of both influenza A and B;

 - effective when taken orally;

 - probable once-a-day dosage; and

 - can be made into a liquid form, allowing for use by the elderly and young children.